arfc/saltproc/doc/methods/reprocessing.rst

 SaltProc does not currently track the volume and mass flow rate of waste streams.
 In practice, since it is extremely resource intensive to separate individual isotopes, SaltProc only allows extraction efficiencies to be defined for elements.
+Additionally, any chemical processing would only act on elements, so there is little point in having isotope specific extration efficiencies.
 So, for any isotope :math:`a` of xenon, :math:`\epsilon_{\ce{^{a}Xe}} = \epsilon_{\ce{^{a^{\prime}}Xe}}`  where :math:`a^{\prime} \in \text{isotopes of Xe}`